aleh/pocketchip-batt/README.md

 In addition to that the newer version of the script replaces the functionality of the `pocketchip-load` service, which was responsible for proper key mapping on startup and display backlight deactivation when the system turns the display off.

+Another addition is that this service reads "fuel gauge" register from the battery controller and places its value (in percents) to `/usr/lib/pocketchip-batt/gauge`.
+This allows to know battery level with much better precision than linearly mapping the current voltage into the min/max range as the home screen does it.

 ## Installation

 Make sure you have git and gcc installed, then clone the repo and build/install it: